braintree/braintree-ios-visa-checkout/DEVELOPMENT.md

 ## Tests

 There are a number of test targets for each section of the project.
-You can run all tests on the command line with `bundle && rake spec:all`.
+You can run the following test schemes via Xcode:

-It's a good idea to run `rake`, which runs all unit tests, before committing.

-The integration tests require a full Braintree stack running on localhost.
+- `UITests`
+- `IntegrationTests`
+- `UnitTests`

 ## Environmental Assumptions